kmarekspartz/kyle.marek-spartz.org/posts/2015-09-08-eventual-consistency-for-sql-databases.md

 How can we delete an item from our database without using SQL `DELETE`?
 [Tombstones](https://en.wikipedia.org/wiki/Tombstone_%28data_store%29) provide
 our answer.
-Instead of DELETEing the row, we can create a marker in another table that says an object is deleted.
+Instead of `DELETE`ing the row, we can create a marker in another table that says an object is deleted.

 ~~~ SQL